The Little Book of Thunks (Part 2) :

 A vase is generally described in dictionaries as 'an open container used for holding flowers or for ornamentation'.
-So is an ugly trash bin with flowers in it a vase?
+So is a trash bin with flowers in it a vase?
 After all it's an open container which holds flowers.
 Does it have to be decorative as well?
 If the 'vase' is designed for the purpose of being a vase, but it's ugly and filled with concrete, then it is neither decorative nor open, so do we still have a vase?
-What if it's painted to make it ornamental?
+What if it's painted in pretty colours to make it ornamental?
 What if instead of concrete it's filled with thick mud?
 What if flowers are then stuck into that mud?
 At what stage does it become a vase?
 Suppose the vase is heavy and we decide to use it as a doorstop?
 Is it now a vase or a doorstop?
 Or is it both?
-If I stick a bunch of flowers into the mouth of a supermodel, the result may be decorative and it certainly contains flowers, but have we turned her into a vase?
+If I stick a bunch of flowers into the mouth of a supermodel, the result may be very decorative and ornamental and it certainly contains flowers, but have we turned her into a vase?

 'The Little Book of Thunks' develops this to question whether the hole in the middle of an open vase is part of the vase.
 After all, the hole is of really integral importance.
 Without it, it wouldn't be a container, so is the hole and the air it contains a part of the vase?
 If it is, the air is constantly changing, so is the vase also constantly changing?